 Any differences between the figures derived from the roll forward approach and a full actuarial valuation would impact on the carrying amount of the pension liability.

-Notes to the Accounts (continued) 2.
-Accounting policies (continued)

-- - Provision for Bad Debt
+- 2. Accounting policies (continued) - Provision for Bad Debt

 Provision for bad debt has been made at a level considered prudent in the light of past experience.